Alexander Wolff (soldier): War campaigns

 In 1801 he entered the British Army at 13 years old where he served in Egypt under Ralph Abercromby to dispossess the French of Egypt.

-Following this great battle where General Abercromby died, he was transferred under Duke Wellington where he fought in the Napoleonic Wars that raged from 1804 to 1815.
+Following this great battle where General Abercromby died, he was transferred under Duke Wellington where he fought in the Napoleonic Peninsular Wars that raged from 1804 to 1815 in Spain and Portugal.
 Some years after his military career he received the Military General Service Medal with thirteen clasps for battles fought during this period.